 Common diabetic symptoms include excessive thirst and urination, dizziness, and tiredness, and all these are effects of the build-up of sugar in the blood.
 Diabetes also makes you prone to health complications like nerve damage, heart disease, kidney disease, loss of vision, and infections.

 What are the “active ingredients” in coffee?

 Many people immediately think of coffee as bad because it has a lot of sugar.
 But in reality, coffee itself may not be harmful to you.
 The substances found in coffee that can affect you are antioxidants and caffeine.

 According to research, there are many antioxidants in coffee.
-These substances are good for your body because they can combat inflammation and attack harmful atoms or free radicals in the body and result in illness or aging.
+These substances are good for your body because they can combat inflammation and attack harmful atoms or free radicals in the body, resulting in illness or aging.

-Caffeine is the most significant constituent of coffee, and it is known as a stimulant.
+Caffeine is the most significant constituent of coffee and is known as a stimulant.
 It is responsible for keeping you alert and awake after you drink coffee.
-The most effect of caffeine in diabetics is that it increases blood pressure and can control how the body responds to insulin.
+The effect of caffeine on diabetics is that it increases blood pressure and can control how the body responds to insulin.